 Figure 8-581 – Capability List ANQP-element format

 The Info ID and Length fields are defined in 8.4.5.1 (General).

+The ANQP Capabilities field contains one or more 2-octet ANQP Capability subfields.

-Each ANQP Capability field value is an Info ID drawn from Table 8-257 (ANQP-element definitions).
+Each ANQP Capability subfield value is an Info ID drawn from Table 8-257 (ANQP-element definitions).
 If

 included in the Capability List ANQP-element, it declares that a Query List ANQP-element including that